taichi-dev/taichi/docs/write_test.rst

 Workflow for writing a Python test
 ----------------------------------

-Normally we write functional test in Python.
+Normally we write functional tests in Python.

 - We use `pytest <https://github.com/pytest-dev/pytest>`_ for our Python test infrastructure.
 - Python tests should be added to ``tests/python/test_xxx.py``.